Orcomp/Boxstarter/Readme.md

 - Run Sysinternals Autoruns to manage programs that are allowed to startup on their own.
 - Make sure Drives have the right name.
 (Run "Disk Management" from the command line.
 See this [link](https://www.diskpart.com/articles/drive-letter-not-available-8523.html) for help)
 - Install Dropbox and point it to "I:\Dropbox"
+- Install OneDrive and point it to "I:\Files\..."

 ### Windows